Baumgaer/Game/README.md

 The Game will be a browser game based on [TypeScript](https://www.typescriptlang.org/)/[AssemblyScript](https://github.com/AssemblyScript/assemblyscript)/JavaScript/[WebAssembly](https://webassembly.org/), [WebGL](https://developer.mozilla.org/en/docs/Web/API/WebGL_API), [WebAudio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), [WebRTC](https://webrtc.org/), [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and the libraries [Three.js](https://threejs.org/) or [Babylon.js](https://www.babylonjs.com/).
 Which library will be taken depends on number of tutorials, simplicity and possibilities.

-Most of the communication for this game should be among the clients via WebRTC to reduce the server load.
+Most of the communication for this game should be among the clients via WebRTC to reduce the server load and outsourcing complex calculation which appears very often.
+To improve the performance on client side, we will use ServiceWorkers and WebWorkers.
+ServiceWorkers for caching and faster startup of the mobile app via manifest file and WebWorkers for multi threading.
+Very complex calculations should also be compiled to WebAssembly on client and server side. for this we use AssemblyScript.

+This project will be **designed for linux** especially **ubuntu** because it is easier to maintain third party software and most important to be sure that everyone has the same dependencies like ever other.

+Windows user can use a virtual machine to run the Software and with a network share it is possible to use developer software on windows.
+Or they can use a subsystem which is recommended.

+MacOS user can also use a virtual machine with ubuntu installes and also use network share or they can use [Noah](https://github.com/linux-noah/noah) which provides a subsystem on MacOS.

+Linux users have the easiest way...
+They just use Linux...